Allina Health lab provider changes causing delays, disruptions in results

 “It was not done fast, and we are still trying to chase after this drug to control her seizures that damage her brain,” Morland said.
 “The more seizures she has, the more damage it does to her brain.
 She went from a fourth grade reading level to a first grade reading level in a matter of about eight or nine months due to seizure activity.”

-On September 16th, Allina Health transitioned lab services in most of its clinics to a new portal “Quest Diagnostics.”
+On September 16th, Allina Health transitioned lab services in most of its clinics to “Quest Diagnostics.”

-In a letter earlier this week, hospital officials admitted this lab transition is not going as planned.
+In a letter earlier this week, healthcare officials admitted this lab transition is not going as planned.

 On Wednesday in a statement, they acknowledged that some disruptions and delays in lab results notifications may have impacted patients and care teams.